artemv01/ngx-storefront/README.md

 git clone https://github.com/artemv01/ngx-storefront-api.git
 cd ngx-storefront-api
 cp .env.example .env
-# Open .env with your favorite  text editor (in this example vim)
+# Open the .env file with your favorite  text editor (in this example vim)
 # Set the required params as per the documentation in .env file
 vim .env
 npm install